Grim (comic book): Reception and Sales

-The first Volume of Grim holds a positive review of 8.8 out of 10 on the website Comic Watch, with Seth A. Romo calling it “an awesome dive into the afterworld and the Reapers who run it.
-It’s epic, it’s punk, and it should be on your reading list.”
+The first Volume of Grim holds a positive review of 8.8 out of 10 on the website Comic Watch, with Seth A. Romo calling it "an awesome dive into the afterworld and the Reapers who run it.
+It's epic, it's punk, and it should be on your reading list."

 The second volume of Grim got a positive review of 3.76 out of 5 stars for 324 ratings and 39 reviews on the book review and tracking website Goodreads, with 145 (44%) of its 324 rating being 4-star ratings.

 All 21 released issues of the comic book series have gotten a collective positive review from the review-aggregator website Comic Book Roundup, holding a strong average critic rating of 8.8 out of 10 for 71 reviews, and a slightly lower average user rating of 8.3 out of 10 for 64 reviews.

 Critically, Grim has earned positive notices from various outlets.
-Reviews praised Phillips and Flaviano’s creative synergy and the series’ intriguing premise.
-For instance, Multiversity Comics’ review commended #1 as a “deft beginning” to the story, and AIPT Comics highlighted the “terrific potential” of the series.
-Readers have also responded well: on League of Comic Geeks, Grim #1 holds a 4.4/5 average rating (“Very Positive”) based on hundreds of fan reviews.
+Reviews praised Phillips and Flaviano's creative synergy and the series' intriguing premise.
+For instance, Multiversity Comics' review commended #1 as a "deft beginning" to the story, and AIPT Comics highlighted the "terrific potential" of the series.
+Readers have also responded well: on League of Comic Geeks, Grim #1 holds a 4.4/5 average rating ("Very Positive") based on hundreds of fan reviews.

 Sales data and reception have been solid for Grim.
 Industry tracking shows consistently high retailer interest.
 For example, in July 2022 Grim #3 was ranked #33 in ICv2's Top 50 monthly charts.
-The hardcover launch of Grim Vol. 1 (a “Discover Now” edition) was also listed among the top reorder novels in late 2022.
-Notably, variants of Grim #4 dominated advance-reorder charts for August 2022; BOOM! reported that Grim #4’s cover F was the single most advance-reordered comic of that week, with multiple other covers of #4 in the Top 10.
-These metrics underscore that Grim has been one of BOOM!’s strong-selling indie series.
+The hardcover launch of Grim Vol. 1 (a "Discover Now" edition) was also listed among the top reorder novels in late 2022.
+Notably, variants of Grim #4 dominated advance-reorder charts for August 2022; BOOM! reported that Grim #4s cover F was the single most advance-reordered comic of that week, with multiple other covers of #4 in the Top 10.
+These metrics underscore that Grim has been one of BOOM!'s strong-selling indie series.
 By mid-2023 the first trade paperback had gone into multiple printings as well, and subsequent volumes have been distributed through standard book channels (Grim Vol. 2 was a new release in July 2023).

-There is no record of major industry awards or Eisner nominations for Grim itself at this time (as of April 2025), but the series has become a bestseller within BOOM!’s lineup (and it has bolstered Phillips’ reputation as a writer, following her previous acclaimed work on titles like Harley Quinn).
+There is no record of major industry awards or Eisner nominations for Grim itself at this time (as of April 2025), but the series has become a bestseller within BOOM!'s lineup (and it has bolstered Phillips' reputation as a writer, following her previous acclaimed work on titles like Harley Quinn).